DSStoffer/dsstoffer.github.io/Rtoot.md

  [1] 0-1i    # complex numbers are displayed as a+bi
 ```

 - __Exercise:__  Calculate $e^{i \pi}$.
 - _Solution:_  `exp(1i*pi)`

-Extra credit: $e^{i \pi} + 1 =0$ is a famous formula that uses
-the five most basic values in mathematics.
-Whose name is associated
-with this awesome equation?
+&#127872; Extra credit: $e^{i \pi} + 1 =0$ is a famous formula that uses the five most basic values in mathematics.
+Whose name is associated with this awesome equation?

+Ok, now try this.

 - __Exercise:__  Calculate these four numbers:
  $$ \cos(\pi/2),\, \cos(\pi),\, \cos(3\pi/2),\, \cos(2\pi)$$
 - _Solution:_   One of the advantages of R is you can do many things in one line.
 So  rather than doing this in four separate evaluations, consider using a sequence such  as `cos(pi*1:4/2)`.
 Notice that you don't always get zero (0) where you should, but you will get something close to zero.
-Here
-you'll see what it looks like.
+Here  you'll see what it looks like.

 <br/>